EvanBalster/pleb/README.md

-## Event Processing
+## Messages = Events = Function Calls

-Events in PLEB are implemented by passing `std::any` objects to receivers (services or subscribers).
-Receivers will typically support a limited set of parameter types, throwing an exception for unsupported types.
-Receiver functions are always called synchronously, although it is common for services and subscribers to implement some kind of asynchronous function.
+Events in PLEB are implemented by passing `std::any` objects to `std::function` receivers.
+Receivers will typically support a limited set of value types, treating unsupported types as an error.
+Receiver functions are always called synchronously, although it is common for these to interface with some kind of asynchronous mechanism.

 When making a request, an exception may be thrown if the corresponding service does not exist, and no "catch-all" service is provided by a parent path.